Ciudad Guayana Bolivar, Venezuela Travel Guide

 Fried cheese sticks (tequeños) and fried sweet corn rings (mandocas) are popular snacks.

-Papelón con limón (sugar cane juice), Chicha (rice-based drink), juices from fresh fruit.
+Papelón con limón (sugar cane juice), Chicha (rice-based drink), juices from recently made fruit.
 Venezuelan rum and area beers are widely available.

-Minimal alternatives, typically located inside higher-end hotels in Puerto Ordaz or select independent restaurants.
+Minimal alternatives, typically located inside higher-luxury hotels in Puerto Ordaz or select independent restaurants.

-Numerous options, especially in Puerto Ordaz, offering a mix of cuisines.
+Numerous options, especially at The harbor Ordaz, offering a mix of cuisines.

 Abundant street food stalls and small local eateries (comedores) exist throughout the city.